 Master Your Money

 In the end, I'm sure trying to negotiate with debt collectors is surely not how you want to spend your time.
 The best thing you can do to avoid that fate in the future is to start changing how you deal with money.
 A great place to get your start is to sign up for my FREE 10 day Master Your Money email course.
-It'll get you started with the basics, then show you how to keep moving ahead and leave debt collectors in the dust!
+It'll get you started with the basics, then show you how to keep moving ahead and fix your financial problems for good!

 Question: Have you ever had to negotiate with debt collectors over an unpaid bill?
 Was it humiliating?
 Did they use scummy tactics?
 Tell us about your experience in the comments.